-Philippine mahogany is preferred by Grand-Craft for its flexible strength and sound/shock absorption, as well as its lasting beauty.
-Each piece is hand selected on the basis of the consistent, reddish brown hue and grain; straight grain for side planking, ribbon grain for the transom, if desired.
+African mahogany is preferred by Grand Craft for its flexible strength and sound/shock absorption, as well as its lasting beauty.
+Each piece is hand selected on the basis of the consistent, reddish-brown hue and grain; straight grain for side planking, ribbon grain for the transom if desired.
 Walnut and oak are often used on dash panels and storage compartments.

 Stringers, made from high-grade fir, run the length of the hull for added strength.

 All hardware is hand-cast brass or bronze, which is plated in copper, nickel, and chrome, by the highest quality process available.
 Heavy as it is handsome, this striking hardware exemplifies the quality of Grand Craft — strong, durable, and beautiful works of art.

 Mechanical or hydraulic steering provides quick and stable responsiveness.
 Top-notch gas marine engines deliver up to 425 hp; these power plants are specified for Grand Craft weight and torque requirements to achieve speeds between 40 and 50 mph.
 Yet these engines are easily serviced by a knowledgeable marina.